sbzlzh/ttt2-role_hanfei/README.md

-# ttt2-role_middle east bandit
+# ttt2-role_hanfei
-This is the "middle east bandit" role for TTT2.
+This is the "Hanfei" role for TTT2.